top of page

 Protein Amino Acid Level Graph

-• The overall quantity of protein PER SERVING in plant foods (shown above in the left bar graphs) is much shorter than the animal foods shown in green on the right side.
-We can make up for this by eating MORE plant foods to gain more grams of protein, but sometimes our system can get overloaded with fiber and we can get too full or bloated.
+• The overall quantity of protein per serving in plant foods (shown above in the left bar graphs) is much lower than the animal foods shown in green on the right side.
+We can make up for this by eating more plant foods to gain more grams of protein, but sometimes our system can get overloaded with fiber, and we can get too full or bloated.

 • An example of this is eating 3 cups of beans to get the same grams of protein we can get from 1 piece of chicken.
 Pair chicken and beans together; 1 serving of beans + 1 serving of chicken = overall protein consumption is high, plus there is a variety of amino acids.

-For me when I was vegan, I was very active and unable to consume enough protein without overconsuming too much fibre.
+For me, when I was vegan, I was very active and unable to consume enough protein without overconsuming too much fiber.
 This resulted in my body becoming imbalanced and deficient.
-My body's symptoms were demonstrated with cystic acne, hormonal imbalance and reoccurring injuries that impacted my athletic performance.
+My body's symptoms were demonstrated with cystic acne, hormonal imbalance, and recurring injuries that impacted my athletic performance.

 AMINO ACIDS